run-ai/docs/docs/admin/troubleshooting/troubleshooting.md

     * Server model command is misconfigured (i.e sleep infinity).
     * Server port is misconfigured.

 ???
-"Deployment does not scale up from zero"
+"Worload of type inference does not scale up from zero"

-    __Symptom:__ In the Deployment form, when "Auto-scaling" is enabled, and "Minimum Replicas" is set to zero, the deployment cannot scale up from zero.
+    __Symptom:__ In the Inference form, when "Auto-scaling" is enabled, and "Minimum Replicas" is set to zero, the inference cannot scale up from zero.

     __Root Cause:__